Vacant Land Purchase in Chicago

 Yes, cash buyers purchase lots with delinquent Cook County taxes and often pay off liens at closing from sale proceeds.

-Do I need to know the zoning before selling my Chicago vacant land?
+Do I need to know the zoning before selling my vacant land?

-No, cash buyers research zoning through Chicago's online maps and handle all due diligence themselves.
+No, cash buyers research zoning through local municipal maps and handle all due diligence themselves.

-Can I sell a landlocked lot without street access in Chicago?
+Can I sell a landlocked lot without street access?

 Yes, cash buyers evaluate landlocked parcels for assemblage with adjacent properties or alternative access solutions.

-What if my vacant lot has city code violations or fines?
+What if my vacant lot has code violations or fines?

-Cash buyers purchase lots with open Department of Buildings cases and can negotiate resolution as part of the sale.
+Cash buyers purchase lots with open municipal building department cases and can negotiate resolution as part of the sale.

-Do cash land buyers charge commissions or fees in Chicago?
+Do cash land buyers charge commissions or fees?

 Reputable cash buyers charge no agent commissions and typically cover closing costs—sellers receive the full offer amount.